flextype/flextype.org/project/entries/downloads/extend/plugins/blueprints/entry.md

 ---
 title: Blueprints
-description: Blueprints plugin to build truly customizable user interface and basic logic for data management, like handling user forms.
+description: Blueprints plugin simplifies creating truly customizable user interface and basic logic for data management, like handling user forms with simple config schema that is easy to learn, understand and remember.
 icon:
   name: check-circle
   set: fontawesome|solid